 - Understanding lifelong consequences of criminal activity to individuals and wider circles

-- Consider the impact of youth crime on their local communities and the wider society.
+- Increased awareness of the impact of crime on local communities and the wider society